jsmillie7/quick-portfolio/geomodeling/index.md

         last = complete
 ```

-Using the visualization functions that were added to the _Mountain_ class, we can visualize a 3D model of the data:
+#### We have the raw data... now what?

+Now we have a matrix representing the elevation data of the model.
+This still doesnt really help laser cut a 3d model, since we will have to cut several layers and stack them on top of each other.
+In order to create layers, we need to make contour lines at discrete intevals in the data.
+Nicely, the python module Matplotlib automatically does this when you make a contour plot, so the hard part of this is already done!
+We now have a model of the elevation data at dicrete intervals!
+Using matplotlib, we can visualize a 3D model of the data:

 <p align="center">
   <img src="images/3d_model.png" width="100%">